C++17: New Parallel Algorithms of the Standard Template Library

 • transform_reduce is a composition of the Haskell functions map and foldl or foldl1.

-Before I show you, Haskell, in action, let me say a few words about the different functions.
+Before I show you Haskell in action, let me describe the different functions.

 • map applies a function to a list.